Be a force for good

 Volunteer Management

-• Recruit and retain volunteers of any gender identities and riding abilities to serve as volunteer coaches.
+• Recruit and retain volunteers/paid instructors of any gender identities and riding abilities to serve as volunteer coaches.

 • Manage volunteer, program, and recruitment databases, registration forms, and applications.